SparkCC/sparkcc-governance/sparkcc-constitution.md

     1. has refused or neglected to comply with a provision or provisions of this constitution, or
-    2. has wilfully acted in a manner prejudicial to the interests of the association.
+    2. has wilfully acted in a manner prejudicial to the interests of the association, or
+    3. has acted in a manner contrary to the SparkCC Code of Conduct.

 2. The committee may refuse to deal with a complaint if it considers the complaint to be trivial or vexatious in nature.